vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Allow/disallow LXC nesting for container *id*.
 The container needs to be restarted for the change to take effect.

+`ct set seccomp` *id* *profile*
+  Configure path to the seccomp profile.
+The container needs to be restarted to use the new profile.

+`ct unset seccomp` *id*
+  Reset the seccomp profile to the default value, i.e.
+  `/run/osctl/configs/lxc/common.seccomp`.

 `ct set cpu-limit` *id* *limit*
   Configure CFS bandwidth control cgroup parameters to enforce CPU limit. *limit* represents maximum CPU usage in percents, e.g. `100` means the container can